Partner Profile: Plant Oregon

-As stipulated in the agreement with the City of Medford, the vegetation planted by TFT and Plant Oregon needs to offset more than 300 million kilocalories worth of solar load per day.
+As stipulated in the agreement with the City of Medford, the vegetation planted by TFT and Plant Oregon needs to offset 600 million kilocalories worth of solar load per day.
 A kilocalorie represents the amount of energy required to raise the temperature of a liter of water by 1.0 degree Celsius.

 “Essentially what that means is that we have to plant a lot of trees, and we need to be sure – and specific – about the benefits those trees provide,” said Wier.
 “We’re responsible for guaranteeing, not guessing, that we’re having an impact.”

 TFT uses satellite imagery and modeling to assess where the trees will have the maximum benefit.
 Next, 20-year leases with willing landowners are signed and plants installed.
 Diligent project maintenance ensures the plants will thrive and routine monitoring documents the intended outcomes over time.

 “The projects have a long lifespan, which keeps our crews working and busy,” said Dan.
 “We also watch as everything gets nice and big, and we get to know the landowners.
 We’ll wave while they’re at their kitchen window, so they know we’re here.
 We’re really all neighbors down here.”